Why Your Phone Keeps Dropping Calls and How to Fix It

 In urban areas, even when you’re outdoors, large buildings and other structures can deflect or distort RF waves and mess up your cell reception.

 Most of us have experienced a disconnected call while inside a vehicle, and then noticed an improvement in voice quality or data speed once we step outside.
 Those metal-and-glass encased vehicles we drive do an excellent job of blocking cell phone signals.
-Research shows that on average cell signal strength drops by about 30 percent inside a vehicle.
+Research shows that, on average, cell signal strength drops by about 30 percent inside a vehicle.

 How do you stop iPhones from dropping calls?